 Complex trauma describes a form of wounding that could fall into both Big T and Small T trauma categories.
 The reason that they are complex is that the experiences or events are recurring, extended and cumulative.
 This type of trauma can also happen within specific contexts or relationships.
 For example, relational trauma is a form of complex trauma that takes place in a person’s family of origin while developmental trauma happens during main psychological development times like childhood and adolescence.

 Other forms of complex trauma can happen during domestic abuse or multiple military deployments.
 It can also occur while being exploited by an authority figure or a person in power, such as if an authority figure at work or school used their power to manipulate their own agenda at the person’s expense.
 In other instances, complex trauma may occur when a person is in a vulnerable phase, such as old age, disability, dependency or disempowerment.

-At The Dawn, we offer a programme that focuses on treating traumaand PTSD on its own, along with a separate integrated treatment model to treat trauma disorders, such as PTSD and addiction.
-Our model incorporates numerous evidence-based methods to ensure that our clients receive the best help possible.
+At The Dawn, we offer a programme that focuses on treating trauma and PTSD on its own, along with a separate integrated treatment model to treat trauma disorders, such as PTSD and addiction.
+Our model incorporates numerous evidence-based methods, such as cognitive behavioral therapy, to ensure that our clients receive the best help possible.

 If you or someone you care about needs help with trauma and PTSD, addiction or mental health issues then contact us today to receive a no obligation assessment and learn more about how we can help you.
-You can also call us on one of our toll-free numbers.
+You can also call us at +66 63 048 4877 for an immediate assistance.